poise/application_python/README.md

 - app_module: mandatory.
 For django applications this is typically `your_project_name.wsgi:application`
 - settings_template: the template to render to create the `uwsgi.ini` file; if specified it will be looked up in the application cookbook.
 Defaults to "uwsgi.ini.erb" from the `application_python` cookbook
+- master: Enable the uwsgi master process.
+Defaults to 'true'.
 - socket: Socket to listen on.
 It can be the path to a socket file, port assignment, or address and port assignment.
 If you use a socket file you will be responsible for ensuring the paths exist with the right permissions.
 Defaults to ':8080'
 - protocol: Protocol uwsgi should use for socket.
 Defaults to 'http', can also be 'uwsgi' or 'fastcgi'.
-- listen: Socket listen queue size.
-Defaults to 100.
 - workers: Number of workers to spawn.
 Default is determined by the number of cpus on the node.
-- master: Enable the uwsgi master process.
-Defaults to 'true'.
-- harakiri: Requests that take longer than the harakiri setting will be dropped and the worker recycled.
-Defaults to 60 seconds.
-- limit_post: Limits the number of request body (bytes) based on CONTENT_LENGTH.
-Defaults to 16777216 (16MB)
-- stats: statsd uri to pass worker statistics to.
-Defaults to nil.
+- directory: Directory to chdir into before starting uwsgi.
+Default is 'nil'.
-- environment: hash of environment variables passed to `supervisor_service`
+- environment: hash of environment variables passed to `supervisor_service`.
+- extra_options: hash of additional options to be passed to to the uwsgi settings template.

 ### celery
 The `celery` sub resource LWRP configures the application to use Celery.